neondatabase/website/content/docs/integrations/hasura.md

   ```sh
   `postgres://<user>:<password>@<project_id>.cloud.neon.tech:5432/main`.
   ```
   Your project's connection string can be found on the **Dashboard** tab in the Neon Console.
-If you have misplaced your password, you can either reset it or create a new project user.
+If you have misplaced your password, you can either reset it or create a new user.
 Users are managed on the **Settings** tab in the Neon Console.

 ### Add the Neon project as a data source